 A register of vulnerable children has also been compiled.
 Whilst these are not pupil disadvantaged children, we are keen that all children have the support they need.
 Art therapy and Toybox are also used to help with children's well being as well as Jigsaw, our PSHE scheme.

 Wider experiences and opportunities

 The school ensures that disadvantaged children have access to school trips where offered and are not penalised by cost.
-Conferencing showed the memories and experiences created by a trip to Perry Green to study the work of Henry Moore.
-Due to this trip the children were able to articulate their learning really well.
+Families have been offered £25 towards the cost of clubs.

 Parental Engagement